CAC Digital Signature - permalink

 In contrast, you can sell a call option, which is known as writing a call.
 That gives the buyer the right to buy the underlying investment from you at the strike price before the option expires.
 If you write a call, you are obliged to sell if the option is exercised and you are assigned to meet the call.

-• Browse Related Terms: assignment, Call, Covered option, Go short, Index option, Long position, Naked option, offset, Option, Put option, Short position, Stock option, Straddle, Uncovered option, Underwater, Writer
+- Browse Related Terms: assignment, At-the-money, Automatic exercise, Call, Call option, Covered option, Exercise, Go short, Green shoe clause, In-the-money, Incentive stock option (ISO), Long position, Naked option, offset, Option, Option premium, Put option, Short position, Stock option, Strike price, Uncovered option, Writer

 All > Business > Finance > Personal Finance